Key Takeaway

 Fertility Implications

 Improved insulin sensitivity and weight loss can restore ovulation in women with PCOS who were previously anovulatory.
 This is a benefit for women planning pregnancy but also means unintended pregnancy is possible.
 GLP-1 medications must be stopped at least two months before conception.
-Use reliable contraception during treatment if pregnancy is not planned.
+Use reliable contraception during treatment if pregnancy isn't planned.

 Nutrient Absorption